University of Passau

-The University of Passau (Universität Passau in German) is a public research university located in Passau, Lower Bavaria, Germany.
-Founded in 1973, it is the youngest university in Bavaria and consequently has the most modern campus in the state.
+The University of Passau (Universität Passau) is a public research university located in Passau, Lower Bavaria, Germany.
+Founded in 1973, it is one of the youngest universities in Bavaria and consequently has the most modern campus in the state.
 Nevertheless, its roots as the Institute for Catholic Studies dates back to the early 17th century.

-Today it is home to four faculties and 39 different undergraduate and postgraduate degree programmes.
+Today it is home to five faculties and 39 different undergraduate and postgraduate degree programmes.

 History

 The university was established on 1 January 1973 by a resolution of the Bayerischer Landtag (Bavarian State Parliament).
 However its history goes back to 1622 when an Institute for Catholic Studies was incorporated into the Gymnasium founded by Fürst Leopold in 1612.
 In 1773, the school was renamed fürstbischöfliche Akademie, highlighting its relationship to the bishop.
 Nevertheless, in 1803 it was downgraded to a kurfürstliches Lyzeum, which meant a loss of status.
 After a period of abandonment, it was re-established as Passauer Lyzeum.

 This lyceum grew over the years until it became a philosophical-theological university in 1923.
 Under the Nazi regime the university was forced to change its logo, but in 1950 a new seal was introduced, representing Mary with The Child Jesus vanquishing evil.
 The strong religious symbolism of this logo was considered inappropriate for the new university and replaced with a neutral logo.
 In 1969, the city council initiated negotiations to establish a university out of the old Faculty.